- 20 mins

 - 70 mins

-Preheat oven to 170°C. Combine fresh mint leaves and milk together in a heavy bottomed saucepan and heat slowly until simmering.
+Preheat oven to 170°C (fan forced).
+Combine fresh mint leaves and milk together in a heavy bottomed saucepan and heat slowly until simmering.
 Turn off the heat and leave to cool completely to room temperature.
 Once cool, strain out the mint leaves ensuring you squeeze the leaves to release all the flavour.

 In a medium bowl, sift together flour, half the caster sugar, baking powder and salt.
 In another medium bowl, whisk the egg yolks, vegetable oil, mint flavoured milk, and vanilla bean paste until smooth.
 Slowly stir in the flour mixture until smooth.
 Set aside.